Blockshot12/drupal-app/README.md

 <h1>React + Drupal 8 API</h1>

-This project is a simple test for a React App with Drupal 8 API.
+This project is a test for a React App with a Drupal 8 API.
 The Drupal backend has to be build separately from this repository.
 There is a simple JSON file included of the Drupal API output inside <b>./src/Data/tickets.json</b>.

 <h2>Dependencies</h2>
 <ul>